 The future of non-doms

 It was in the July of 2015 when the UK's new Government announced in a surprise Summer Budget that it would be bringing 'an end to non-doms' with fundamental changes to the way UK resident non-domiciled individuals will be taxed.
-There has since been various consultation phases and policy papers to provide guidance on the proposed changes.
-The latest update on these changes came on 19th August 2016, when after an extended period of consultation, the Government has made clear that tax is still high on their agenda, with the new rules set to come into effect in April 2017.
+There has since been various consultation phases and policy papers to provide guidance on the proposed change, and much informal debate.

 We will continue to update this page with further news and analysis as developments take place, so please check in again for new information.